 For data relating to the profile of offenders, an offender is only counted once regardless of how many times he or she may have been dealt with by police during the reference period.
 For example, if an offender committed offences on two different dates during the reference year and police proceeded against the offender for each separate incident, the offender is only counted once.

-Offender rates for all data presented in this edition are calculated using final rebased Estimated Resident Population (ERP) data based on the 2011 Census of Population and Housing and expressed as the number of offenders per 100,000 population.
+Offender rates for all data presented in this edition are calculated using Estimated Resident Population (ERP) data based on the 2011 Census of Population and Housing and expressed as the number of offenders per 100,000 population.

 Police proceeding counts